Divorce in Oregon (2026)

 Timeline Expectations

-An uncontested Oregon divorce can be finalized in as little as one to three months, since there is no mandatory waiting period.
+An uncontested Oregon dissolution can be finalized in as little as one to three months, since there is no mandatory waiting period.
 Contested cases involving disputes over property, custody, or support can take six months to two years or longer, depending on the complexity of the issues and the court’s calendar.

 When to Consult an Attorney